swiss-seismological-service/scrtdd/README.md

 ## 3. Cross-correlation

 Good cross-correlation results are needed to achieve high quality double-difference observations, which in turn results in high resolution relocations.
 The purpose of the cross-correlation is to find the exact time difference between two picks of an event pair at a common station.
+The cross-correlation is automatically performed by `scrtdd` before the double-difference inversion.

 The default values of the cross-correlation parameters are meant to be a good starting point, however it might be useful to optimize them in certain scenarios.